billw2/rpi-clone/README.md

 Ok to proceed with the clone?  (yes/no):
 ```

-#### USB disk with mounted partition 5 clone to 16GB SD card
+#### 8) USB disk with mounted partition 5 clone to 16GB SD card
-Now I have one of my extra partitions mounted and happen to want to
+Now I try the clone with one of my extra partitions mounted:
-clone to a SD card for another Pi.
-So here's what I get:
 ```
 pi@rpi0: ~$ sudo  rpi-clone sda